nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Saves 10 previous iterations of the entire dengue case list in a JSON file.
     * Pros: User can have direct access to older data.
     * Cons: Can be very messy to implement.

+**Aspect: Support switching of `DengueHotspotTracker` states in undo/redo**

+* **Alternative 1 (current choice):** Modified stack consisting of Deque and Stack.
+    * Pros: `Stack` and `ArrayDeque` are classes that are already implemented in Java.
+Easy to create.
+    * Cons: Not easy to come up with solution.

+* **Alternative 2:** List of `DengueHotspotTracker` states, with pointers to support switching of states.
+    * Pros: Very intuitive and easy to think of.
+    * Cons: Not easy to implement, and keeping tracker of list indices may cause bugs.

+**Aspect: Support deletion of old `DengueHotspotTracker` states in undo/redo**

+* **Alternative 1 (current choice):** Modified stack consisting of Deque and Stack.
+    * Pros: `Stack` and `ArrayDeque` can already be used.
+    * Cons: None

+* **Alternative 2:** List of DengueHotspotTracker states, with pointers to support switching of states.
+    * Pros: Solution is easy.
+    * Cons: Potentially buggy.

 ### Overview feature